caseyavila/www/README.md

 ## Site Features
 - Design
 - Piano pieces
-- Guides and documentation of processes easier access for beginners
+- Guides and documentation of processes to allow easier access for beginners